What do we mean by 'Slow Travel' New Zealand?

 - Supporting planting native New Zealand tree – sample TreesThatCount.co.nz.

 - Give travellers the chance to offset their international flights to NZ at own cost.

 Sustainable Travel means for GUEST…

-- To encourage sustainable transport such as trains and e-cars.
+- To encourage guests using sustainable transport such as trains and e-cars.

-- Offer alternative local transfers by local driver-guides.
+- Offer alternative local transfers by local driver-guides or even using bikes.

-- Book accommodation & tours with sustainability standards.
+- Book accommodation & tours with the highest sustainability standards.

 Summary on GUEST ‘SLOW Travel’

 - Protect our local New Zealand environment and culture. √